When can I renew/ revalidate my license?

 I wear contact lenses.
 Should I wear them to my medical?

-If you wear contact lenses whilst flying you are required to have available in the aircraft one pair of spectacles which correct for all required distances.
-I prefer if you bring these glasses with you otherwise please remove the contacts 24 hrs before the assessment and we will then test your vision without and then with the contacts in.
+If you wear contact lenses whilst flying, I prefer if you wear your spare glasses and bring in your contact lens.
+Please remove the contacts 24 hrs before the assessment and we will then test your vision without and then with the contacts in.

 Should I bring an updated optician’s eye prescription to my medical?